-This appliance may be installed in an aftermarket,\ permanently located, manufactured (mobile) home, where not prohibited by local codes.
+This appliance may be installed in an aftermarket, permanently located, manufactured (mobile) home, where not prohibited by local codes.

 This appliance is only for use with propane or natural gas.
-This appliance is equipped with a simple means to switch between propane and natural gas.
 Field conversion by any other means including the use of a kit is not permitted.